rjkiv/rb3_plus/Pro Strings/README.md

 ## RPCS3
 - Open up your system's file explorer, and navigate to where you have RPCS3 installed.
 - Go to ```dev_hdd0\game\BLUS30463\USRDIR```.
 Create the folder ```HMX0756``` if it does not exist.
 Then, navigate inside this folder.
+- Inside this folder, if it does not already exist, make a new folder titled ```songs_upgrades```.
+Navigate inside this folder.
 - Paste the *_plus.mid file in the folder, and depending on if you have previously placed upgrades in this folder, do one of the following:
   - If you have never posted an upgrade here before, simply paste the pro string's upgrades.dta file in.
   - If you HAVE posted an upgrade here before, open up the existing upgrades.dta, scroll down to the very bottom, and paste in the contents of the pro strings' upgrades.dta file.